-Our newly launched Money Action Index reveals the gap between concern and action when it comes to household finances.
-Six in ten households, who aren’t confident they can pay their bills, have not taken action to save money.
+Our Money Action Index tracks the gap between concern and action when it comes to household finances.
+Our latest index shows that nearly six in ten households, who aren’t confident they can pay their bills, have not taken action to save money.

 How the cost of living crisis is affecting the UK